ENCODE: Encoding NetFlows for Network Anomaly Detection: Introduction

-To evaluate our algorithm, we used it to pre-process NetFlow data from three different datasets.
-We apply our encoding to only the duration and the number of bytes.
-We include the protocol as a discrete feature and all other features including the used ports are ignored.
+To evaluate the effectiveness of our algorithm, we preprocessed NetFlow data from three different datasets.
+Our encoding was applied to three flow features: duration, number of transferred bytes, and number of transferred packets.
+The protocol was included as a discrete feature, while all other features, such as the used ports, were ignored for training.
 Although ports can be useful for detecting network intrusions, they frequently contain spurious patterns due to the data collection setup.
-Our experiments include a new dataset we created for detecting anomalies in a Kubernetes cluster.
-Across all datasets, our encoding and machine learning setup show good performance, sometimes outperforming supervised approaches that use more features.
+Our experiments include a new dataset created for detecting anomalies in a Kubernetes cluster.
+Across all datasets, our encoding consistently improved the performance of several ML models in the network anomaly detection tasks, suggesting that ML models benefit from our encoding.

+Our evaluation inidicates that state machine models experienced the greatest performance improvment when using our encoding.
+For this method, we provide a practical use-case.
+We describe what an analyst receives as output from the system and how they should use it to infer an attack is taking place.
+While a sophisticated attacker might attempt to evade detection, this is not straightforward.
+An attacker who randomizes or systematically modifies the generated flows is still detected by our system.
+In fact, such modifications often make attack flows more anomalous, thereby simplifying their detection.
+The attack could avoid detection by mimicking the benign flows used during training, but this requires an undetected pre-existing attack.
+Moreover, truly mimicking benign behavior would bypass any ML-based detector.